Video Email Marketing: How to Embed Video in Email

 If you take that path, you don’t just risk sending your list a video they can’t play – you also increase your chance of ending up in the spam folder.
 So, while embedding a video does improve the user experience, the cost can be too high.

-How do I embed a video in an email?
+How to embed a video in an email:

 We’ve shared how embedding a video directly into the emails you send can hurt your open rates and land you in the spam folder.
 Now we’ll share how you can use video in your emails and avoid the penalties!
 Ready?